Castelvill/SandstormBox/docs/Instructions.md

 **Parameters**

-- objects (string) - id of the context with objects intended for event building,
+- objects (context) - id of the context with objects intended for event building,
-- paths1 (string) - id of the context with paths to the scripts,
+- paths1 (context) - id of the context with paths to the scripts,
 - paths2 (VariableModule vector) - vector of paths to the scripts.

 ## load_build